striversity/glft.old/sec02/solution/exercise07/README.md

 # Section 02 - Exercise 07

-Write a program that calculates the sum of ODD nubmers between 1 to 10001.
+Write a program that calculates the sum of ODD numbers between 1 to 10001.

 ## TODO 1

-Calculate the sum of ODD nubmers between 1 to 10001
+Calculate the sum of ODD numbers between 1 to 10001

     * HINT: Use the modulo operator: https://www.khanacademy.org/computing/computer-science/cryptography/modarithmetic/a/what-is-modular-arithmetic